sdep0178/Treehouse-Finance/README.md

 # Treehouse-Finance
-To complete the take home data analysis / progeamming test
+To complete the take home data analysis / programming test